Jugendhackt/aluhouter/readme.md

 		The router is flashed and got the Freifunk Firmware.
 For further instructions, visit their website.
 The firmware depends on the local Freifunk group at your city.
 		Berlin Freifunk page: https://berlin.freifunk.net/index_en/
 		German version:       https://berlin.freifunk.net/
+		On the router, there is a Shellscript transmitting data.
+It can be found at ./router_shellscript.
 	</router>
 <readme>